valentincanonical/diy-microcloud/step-04-microk8s-cluster.md

 ubuntu@node1:~$ logout
 ```

-While it might seem the command has failed, it has actually created all we need.
+While it might seem like the command has failed, it has actually created all we need.

 Let's copy our newly generated client certificate to the `juju` controller machine: